taktsun/dissimilarity-for-ESM-data/README.md

 					bSubnarm = allowSub.na.rm,
 					bPersonnarm = allowPerson.na.rm))

-## How do I convert long data to wide data?
+## How do I reshape data to the required format?

+You need to reshape your data if the target variables are in long format but not occupying separate columns.
 Note that you need to have run the codes from the above subsection about NA/NaN for the below codes to work:

 	# create a long dataset from the manual dataset for illustration...
 		dataLong <- reshape(dfManual, direction = "long", varying = varNameManual,v.names="Score", timevar = "Strategy", times = varNameManual, idvar =  c("ppnr","triggerid"))